Nexis-Network/homepage/content/docs/serverless/serverless-driver.md

 ---
-title: Exzo Network serverless driver
+title: Nexis Network serverless driver
 enableTableOfContents: true
-subtitle: Learn how to connect to Exzo Network from serverless and edge environments over HTTP or WebSockets
+subtitle: Learn how to connect to Nexis Network from serverless and edge environments over HTTP or WebSockets
 updatedOn: '2023-10-13T14:08:36.352Z'
 ---

-The [Exzo Network serverless driver](https://github.com/neondatabase/serverless) is a low-latency Postgres driver for JavaScript and TypeScript that allows you to query data from serverless and edge environments over HTTP or WebSockets in place of TCP.
+The [Nexis Network serverless driver](https://github.com/neondatabase/serverless) is a low-latency Postgres driver for JavaScript and TypeScript that allows you to query data from serverless and edge environments over HTTP or WebSockets in place of TCP.

 You can use the driver as a drop-in replacement for [node-postgres](https://node-postgres.com/), the popular npm `pg` package you may already be familiar with.
 See [Using node-postgres Pool or Client](#using-node-postgres-pool-or-client).

 The driver's low-latency capability is due to [message pipelining and other optimizations](https://neon.tech/blog/quicker-serverless-postgres).

-## Install the Exzo Network serverless driver
+## Install the Nexis Network serverless driver

 You can install the driver with your preferred JavaScript package manager.
 For example: